-Latest iOS 7 rumor claims that 'very, very flat' look and new icons for built-in apps are comingAlex Wagner - Deputy Managing Editor, News Desk
+Latest iOS 7 rumor claims that 'very, very flat' look and new icons for built-in apps are comingAlex Wagner - Editorial Director of News and Content

 The rumor mill has been churning out claims that Apple is planning to show a refreshed version of iOS this year that's flatter than previous iterations, and today yet another such report has surfaced.
 9to5Mac claims to have been told by sources that iOS 7 will indeed sport a new, flat look that one tipster says will drop all of the gloss and skeuomorphism that's built up inside Apple's mobile platform.
 Another source has described iOS 7 as being "very, very flat," while an additional tipster compared iOS 7's level of flatness as being near Windows Phone's tiled look.